 A feature found in various programs and online services that helps finish what is being typed by comparing the current text with that which was entered previously.
 For example, when a user types the letter "c" in the Computer Hope search bar, Autocomplete displays matches based on previous searches.
 The image shows this example in action.

-Note: AutoComplete should not be confused with Autofill, which is also an Internet browser feature that fills out common form files such as your name address automatically.
+Note: AutoComplete should not be confused with Autofill, which is an Internet browser feature that stores your information for filling out common forms.

-- How to disable or enable Internet Explorer's AutoComplete.
+- How to enable or disable my Internet browser's AutoComplete.

-- Tip on using tab to auto complete commands in the command line.
+- How to use tab to autocomplete commands in the command line.